be5invis/vscode-custom-css/README.md

 - `${execPath}`
 - `${pathSeparator}`, `${/}`

+`${workspaceFolder}` represents to the root directory of the workspace currently open in VSCode.
 It also supports env variables like `${env:ENV_VAR_NAME}` and you can specify a fallback value like `${env:ENV_VAR:defaultvalue}`